rizac/leaflet-poly-marker/README.md

 var map = L.map(...);

 // Create a Pentagon ('p') centered at [lat, lon] = [30, 40] with size in pixels
-// given as the `radius`of the enclosing circle (When missing, radius defaults to 10) var pmarker = L.polyMarker([30, 40], {marker: 'p', radius: 15, ...}).addTo(map);
+// given as the radius of the enclosing circle (When missing, radius defaults to 10) var pmarker = L.polyMarker([30, 40], {marker: 'p', radius: 15, ...}).addTo(map);

-// You can also create PolyMarkers with thrre arguments, supplying the marker separately
+// You can also create PolyMarkers with three arguments, supplying the marker separately
 // as second argument (a missing marker will default to 's': square Polygon) var pmarker = L.polyMarker([30, 40], 'p', {...}).addTo(map);